Ruchita-0310/pan-genomics/sodalinema_species_tree.md

 ```
 This will produce ```concatenated_alignment``` which is used on future analysis.
 # 4. MEGA 12
-upload your MSA to MEGA 12 it will generate ```PhyloAnalysis_bgs.mdsx```
+1. Upload your MSA to MEGA 12 it will generate ```PhyloAnalysis_bgs.mdsx```
-Open phylogenetic analysis and upload .mdsx file, construct a maximum likelihood tree, use LG + G mode, ultrafast bootstrap 100.
+2. Open phylogenetic analysis and upload .mdsx file, construct a maximum likelihood tree, use LG + G mode, ultrafast bootstrap 100.
 It will take some time, once the tree is generated, save the file as .newick file.
-To have a better visualization of the tree, open the newick file in iTOL.
+3. To have a better visualization of the tree, open the newick file in iTOL.

 # 5. fastANI
 ```